Lky777/MWCP/README.md

 ### Support the Project

-If you find this project helpful, feel free to scan the WeChat QR code to support us.
+If you find this project helpful, scan the WeChat QR code to support me.
 Thank you for your encouragement!

 <p align="left">
   <img src="https://cdn.jsdelivr.net/gh/Lky777/resources@main/WeChatRewardQRCode.png" width="200" alt="WeChat Reward QR Code" />